AlexGaiser/publish-to-npm/README.md

 Before we publish a package to npm, we can test installing and using it locally.

+1. To prepare your project to be installed from a local directory navigate to your project's root
+2. Run `npm pack`.
+This will create a tar file identical to the one that will be deployed to npm when you publish.
-1. Create a new browser or Node Javascript/Typescript project in a separate directory
+3. Create a new browser or Node project in a separate directory
-2. run `npm install <path/to/mypackage>` (for example `npm install ../../publish-to-npm`)
+4. run `npm install <path/to/mypackage.tgz>` (for example `npm install ../../alexgaiser-publish-npm-tutorial-0.0.4.tgz`)
-3. You should see something like the following in your package.json
+5. You should see something like the following in your package.json
 ```
   "dependencies": {
     "@alexgaiser/publish-npm-tutorial": "file:../../publish-to-npm"
   }
 ```
-4. This method will work identically as if you had published to npm and installed from there.
+4. This method will let you test your package as if you had published to npm and installed from there.
 Thus it is a great way to quickly and safely test your package before publishing it.
-5. In your environment import your package just like you would any other package.
+5. In your project import your package just like you would any other package.
 6. If you used this tutorial you should be able to import the `sayHello()` method and run it.
+7. Because we compiled from Typescript, you should also be able to see type information related to the method.
+You can check this by confirming an `index.d.ts` file is included in the installed package.

 ### Setting up an NPM account